moog500nl/brandweave-site-google/replit.md

   - Replaced contact form with Tally form embed for better lead capture functionality
   - Updated homepage "How It Works" sequence to: Analyse, Score, Benchmark, Recommend
   - Replaced "Explore the Audit" button with "Get Audit" button linking to pricing-contact page
-  - Added Anthropic and Grok AI logos to homepage logo row with proportional sizing
+  - Added Anthropic logo to homepage logo row with proportional sizing

 ## User Preferences